Fandango Media: Video on demand

-In early 2016, Fandango acquired M-GO, which was re-branded as FandangoNOW.
-Fandango later purchased Vudu in July 2020.
-FandangoNOW later merged with Vudu on August 3, 2021.
-While initially keeping the "Vudu" name as it had the larger user base before the merge, the name was eventually changed to Fandango at Home on February 15, 2024.
+In early 2016, Fandango acquired the M-GO video on demand service, which was re-branded as FandangoNOW.
+Fandango later purchased Vudu from Walmart in July 2020.
+FandangoNOW was then merged with Vudu on August 3, 2021.
+While Fandango initially chose to keep the "Vudu" name for brand recognition as the larger of the two services, it was renamed to Fandango at Home on February 15, 2024.